 All students enrolled in NEJS 99d must write their thesis with a NEJS faculty member, who must sign their NEJS 99d course instruction form.
 That person shall be considered their thesis advisor, and if desired may also become their NEJS advisor.

-All students enrolled in NEJS 99d must present their thesis advisor with a one- to three-page proposal of the topic by September 1, 2017.
+All students enrolled in NEJS 99d must present their thesis advisor with a one- to three-page proposal of the topic during the spring semester of your Junior year, but no later than the end of August.
 There is no standard format for this proposal.
 The final NEJS 99d project should typically be between 50-100 pages in length and must follow standard academic conventions (e.g., Chicago Manual of Style).

-The student must give his/her advisor a completed draft of the thesis (in paper) by March 12, 2018, and all three members of the committee must receive the final draft of the thesis (in paper) by April 2, 2018.
+The student must give their advisor a completed draft of the thesis (in paper) by March 14, 2023, and all three members of the committee must receive the final draft of the thesis (in paper) by April 4, 2023.
 Each thesis is given a letter grade by the thesis advisor, which is independent of the defense; this grade must be submitted by the deadline for senior grades in courses with no exams, and is the grade for NEJS 99d.